prometheus-operator/prometheus-operator/Documentation/api.md

 ServiceMonitor, PodMonitor, Probe objects unless <code>spec.keepDroppedTargets</code> is greater than zero and less than <code>spec.enforcedKeepDroppedTargets</code>.</p>
 <p>It requires Prometheus &gt;= v2.47.0.</p>
+<p>When both <code>enforcedKeepDroppedTargets</code> and <code>keepDroppedTargets</code> are defined and greater than zero, the following rules apply:
+* Scrape objets without a defined keepDroppedTargets value will inherit the global keepDroppedTargets value (Prometheus &gt;= 2.45.0) or the enforcedKeepDroppedTargets value (Prometheus &lt; v2.45.0).
+* Scrape objets with a keepDroppedTargets value less than or equal to enforcedKeepDroppedTargets keep their specific value.
+* Scrape objets with a keepDroppedTargets value greater than enforcedKeepDroppedTargets are set to enforcedKeepDroppedTargets.</p>
 </td>
 </tr>
 <tr>